Are you a student interested in participating in Doc+ 2026? Fill out our interest form to stay informed!

-Doc+ is an intensive six-week summer program for undergraduate students focused on the documentary arts.
-Hosted by the Center for Documentary Studies, the program offers students the opportunity to explore diverse mediums — such as photography, film, audio and oral history — while working in small teams under the mentorship of a creative project partner.
+Doc+ is an intensive six-week summer program for undergraduate students passionate about the documentary arts.
+Hosted by Duke Center for Documentary Studies, the program offers students the opportunity to explore diverse mediums — such as photography, film, audio and oral history — while working in small teams under the mentorship of a creative project partner.

-Each team will collaborate on a unique documentary project that contributes to their creative partner’s documentary work.
-Throughout the program, students will also participate in hands-on workshops, building skills in areas like film editing and darkroom techniques.
+Each team collaborates on a unique documentary project that contributes to their creative partner’s documentary work.
+Along the way, students build hands-on skills through workshops in areas like film editing, audio production, and darkroom techniques.
 By the end of the program, students will have made a meaningful contribution to a documentary project with real-world impact.

-Doc+ 2025 takes place during Summer Session 1 and will kick off on May 20.
-Students will receive a stipend of $3,500 for their participation or room and board in on-campus housing.
+Doc+ 2025 took place during Summer Session 1.
+Fourteen students participated, receiving either a stipend of $3,500 or room and board in on-campus housing.
+Read our stories about the inaugural cohort:

 Eligibility